rcorbish/node-linalg/README.md

 This module integrates the efficient libraries created by really smart folks into the rich javascript environment provided by nodejs.

-At present this is in pre-alpha ( == void? ).
-It's tested in real world ML apps and holds up very well.
+At present this is in alpha mode.
+It's tested in real ML apps and holds up very well.

 I need to make the install easier - sorry.
 Check the Docker file for linux prerequistes.